Guillaume5255/Benchmark_NOMAD/README.md

 # Benchmark_NOMAD
-In this depot, an implementation of a set of problems is used to do scalability and performance benchmark over 4 poll strategies implemented in NOMAD 4.
+In this depot, an implementation of a set of problems is used to do scalability and performance benchmark over 4 poll strategies implemented in NOMAD 4, in an environment, where the amount of parallel ressources (cpu, clusters,...) is huge compared with the number of inputs of a given blackbox.

 Problems are implemented in /src/problems, when make is run in a terminal open in /src, it compiles benchmark.cpp, builds (if not already exists) the directory /runs and put the binary file benchmarker.exe in it.
 When executed, this program produces the history of the amelioration of the objectives functions optimized by NOMAD 4.
 The run history has the name : run_dimension_problemNum_problemSeed_pollStrategy_numberOf2nBlocks_.txt with :